EdwardTheLegend/Google-analytics-and-search-console/README.md

                         Search types for the returned data, default is web -d DIMENSIONS, --dimensions DIMENSIONS
-                        The dimensions are the left hand side of the table, default is page
+                        The dimensions are the left hand side of the table, default is page.
+Options are date, query, page, country, device.
+Combine two by specifying -d page,query
-  -n NAME, --name NAME  File name for final output, default is finaloutput +
+  -n NAME, --name NAME  File name for final output, default is search-console-
-                        the current date.
-You do NOT need to add file extension.
+                        + the current date.
+You do NOT need to add file extension
   -g GOOGLEACCOUNT, --googleaccount GOOGLEACCOUNT
                         Name of a google account; does not have to literally be the account name but becomes a token to access that particular set of secrets.
-Client secrets will have to be in this a file that is this string concatenated with client_secret.json
+Client secrets will have to be in this a file that is this string concatenated with client_secret.json.
+OR if this is the name of a text file then every line in the text file is processed as one user and all results appended together into a file file

 ~~~~
 ## GACombined2.py

 This script download from Google Analytics but ***ONLY*** views which are marked as starred/fav

 ~~~~
-usage: GACombined2.py [-h] [-f FILTERS] [-d DIMENSIONS] [-m METRICS] [-n NAME]
+uusage: GACombined2.py [-h] [-f FILTERS] [-d DIMENSIONS] [-m METRICS] [-n NAME]
                       [-g GOOGLEACCOUNT]
                       start_date end_date